mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 <img src="/images/neutron_architecture.png" alt="Compute Network Layout" style="width:1000px;"/>

-The best practices dictate to use at least 6 VLANs (+1 for management) that would be normally trunked to at least two physical node NICs so they can be bonded together, however the installer is totally flexible and allows the user to be creative, use multiple independant NICs, flat networks, etc. Typical diagram is shown in the picture below.
+The best practices dictate to use at least 6 VLANs (+1 optional for management) that would be normally trunked to at least two physical node NICs so they can be bonded together, however the installer is totally flexible and allows the user to be creative, use multiple independant NICs, flat networks, etc. Typical diagram is shown in the picture below.

 <img src="/images/6-vlan-arch.png" alt="Node connectivity" style="width:1000px;"/>